-This regulator regulates the output voltage based on ripple voltage at the feedback input, requiring a minimum amount of ESR for the output capacitor ( $C{OUT}$ ).
-A minimum of 25 mV of ripple voltage at the feedback pin (FB) is required for the LM5017.
-In cases where the capacitor ESR is too small, additional series resistance may be required ( $R_C$ in [Figure 10](#)).
+This regulator regulates the output voltage based on ripple voltage at the feedback input, requiring a minimum amount of ESR for the output capacitor (C{OUT}).
+A minimum of 25 mV of ripple voltage at the feedback pin (FB) is required for the LM34927 device.
+In cases where the capacitor ESR is too small, additional series resistance may be required (R_C in [Figure 16](#)).

-For applications where lower output voltage ripple is required the output can be taken directly from a low ESR output capacitor, as shown in [Figure 10](#).
-However, $R_C$ slightly degrades the load regulation.
+For applications where lower output voltage ripple is required, the output can be taken directly from a low ESR output capacitor, as shown in [Figure 16](#).
+However, R_C slightly degrades the load regulation.

-Figure 10.
+Figure 16.
 Low Ripple Output Configuration

-7.3.2 $V{CC}$ Regulator
+7.3.2 V{CC} Regulator

-The LM5017 device contains an internal high voltage linear regulator with a nominal output of 7.6 V. The input pin ( $V{IN}$ ) can be connected directly to the line voltages up to 100 V. The $V{CC}$ regulator is internally current limited to 30 mA.
-The regulator sources current into the external capacitor at $V{CC}$ .
+The LM34927 device contains an internal high voltage linear regulator with a nominal output of 7.6 V. The input pin (V{IN}) can be connected directly to the line voltages up to 100 V. The V{CC} regulator is internally current limited to 30 mA.
+The regulator sources current into the external capacitor at V{CC} .
 This regulator supplies current to internal circuit blocks including the synchronous MOSFET driver and the logic circuits.
-When the voltage on the $V{CC}$ pin reaches the undervoltage lockout ( $V{CC}$ UVLO) threshold of 4.5 V, the IC is enabled.
+When the voltage on the V{CC} pin reaches the UVLO threshold of 4.5 V, the IC is enabled.

-An internal diode connected from $V{CC}$ to the BST pin replenishes the charge in the gate drive bootstrap capacitor when SW pin is low.
+The V{CC} regulator contains an internal diode connection to the BST pin to replenish the charge in the gate drive boot capacitor when SW pin is low.